hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/030_Build_Your_Computation_Pipeline.md

 because we use the word itself as the grouping key and the definition of the aggregate operation hides behind the `counting()` method call.
-This is a static method in our `AggregateOperations` utility class and its simplified definition would look much like `counting2()` given above, but for just one input stream:
+This is a static method in our `AggregateOperations` utility class and its simplified definition would look like this:

 ```java
 AggregateOperation